Myrta Silva: In New York City

-In New York City, she composed "Puerto Rico del Alma" ("Puerto Rico of my Soul").
-Between 1962 and 1964, she composed the following hit songs: "Que Sabes Tu" ("What do you know?"), "Tengo que Acostumbrarme" ("I Have To Get Used To It"), "Juguetes del Destino" ("Toys of Destiny"), and many others.
-Among her recordings are Voces Romanticas de Puerto Rico (Romantic voices of Puerto Rico), La Bombonera de San Juan (The Bombonera of San Juan) and La Compositora E interprete (The Composer and Interpreter).
+In New York City, she composed "Puerto Rico del alma" ("Puerto Rico of my Soul").
+Between 1962 and 1964, she composed the following hit songs: "Qué sabes tú" ("What Do You Know?"), "Tengo que acostumbrarme" ("I Have To Get Used To It"), "Juguetes del destino" ("Toys of Destiny"), and many others.
+Among her recordings are Voces románticas de Puerto Rico (Romantic voices of Puerto Rico), La Bombonera de San Juan (The Bombonera of San Juan) and La compositora e intérprete (The Composer and Interpreter).

 Una Hora Contigo (An Hour with You)

-During the mid 1960s, Silva hosted a weekly music variety TV show Una Hora Contigo (An Hour with You) on New York City's first Spanish language television station, WNJU-TV Channel 47.
-The program was hugely popular among the Latino audience, prompting the station to add an additional weekly program hosted by Silva titled Tira y Tapate.
+During the mid 1960s, Silva hosted a weekly music variety TV show Una hora contigo (An Hour with You) on New York City's first Spanish language television station, WNJU-TV Channel 47.
+The program was hugely popular among the Latino audience, prompting the station to add an additional weekly program hosted by Silva titled Tira y tápate.

-In the 1970s, Silva wrote "No Te Vayas de Mi Vida" ("Stay In My Life") which was recorded and made popular by Evelyn Souffront.
-In 1971, Silva returned to Puerto Rico with her television show Una Hora Contigo which this time was transmitted on Canal 11.
+In the 1970s, Silva wrote "No te vayas de mi vida" ("Stay In My Life"), which was recorded and made popular by Evelyn Souffront.

+In 1971, Silva returned to Puerto Rico with her television show Una hora contigo, which this time was transmitted on Canal 11.
 This show was among the most popular programs in Puerto Rico.